ChinoUkaegbu/IntrotoIM/April13/README.md

 **Conclusion**

-This was a really nice project to do and it's really cool how Arduino and Processing can communicate.
+This was a really nice project to do and it's really cool how Arduino and Processing can communicate and actually like, work meaningfully.